 During this incident, a process was established between ACL and ES&H for paying ES&H's invoices.
 Initially, ES&H submitted its invoices to ACL in accordance with its emergency response published rate schedule since ES&H was not under written contract with ACL.
 While there were no signed documents regarding price negotiations or cost reductions, an electronic record was retained which reflected that ACL and ES&H had negotiated price reductions in exchange for prompt payment.
-ES&H provided its Emergency Response Rate Schedule, dated September 2007, for establishing the rates charged.
-ES&H offered reduction in certain rates on boom and other costs "only if" payment for 80% of each invoice was received within 10 days of submittal and the remaining 20% audited and paid within 30 days of receipt.
+10 ES&H provided its Emergency Response Rate Schedule, dated September 2007, for establishing the rates charged.
+11 ES&H offered reduction in certain rates on boom and other costs "only if" payment for 80% of each invoice was received within 10 days of submittal and the remaining 20% audited and paid within 30 days of receipt.
 ES&H further stipulated that if payment were not received within these time periods, ES&H will not honor any discounts that have been offered and will modify any invoices back to ES&H's published rate schedule.
-The electronic record retained by the parties indicated that on August 7, 2008, ACL agreed to the rate reductions outlined in ES&H's proposal.
-No payment on this invoice has been received by ES&H. Thereafter; ES&H submitted all the invoices that are the subject of this claim to ACL at ES&H's rate schedule prices for the balance due.
+12 The electronic record retained by the parties indicated that on August 7, 2008, ACL agreed to the rate reductions outlined in ES&H's proposal, and on September 11, 2008 submitted the payment of \$1,719,024.63 to ES&H of the \$2,148,780.79 due on this invoice as the one and only payment.
+13 ES&H accepted this partial payment.
+Thereafter, ES&H submitted all the invoices that are the subject of this claim to ACL at ES&H's rate schedule prices for the balance due.14

-Having reviewed the invoices of the RP audit, the NPFC found that ACL and its auditors denied amounts on some invoices, and, in certain instances, failed to provide any detailed audit information to ES&H for denied costs.
-The auditors also approved payment amounts on some invoices, which, to date; have not been paid to ES&H by ACL as agreed upon.
-It is important to
+Having reviewed the invoices of the RP audit, the NPFC found that ACL and its auditors made initial payments on some invoices, denied amounts on some invoices, and, in certain instances, failed to provide any detailed audit information to ES&H for denied costs.
+The auditors also approved payment amounts on some invoices, which, to date, have not been paid to ES&H by

-&lt;sup>7 See, NPFC letter to ACL, dated December 22, 2008.
+&lt;sup>7 See, NPFC letter to ACL dated December 22, 2008.

-&lt;sup>8 See, NPFC letter to ACL, dated September 1, 2009.
+See, NPFC letter to ACL dated September 1, 2009.

-&lt;sup>9 See, email from , dated March 23, 2009.
+See, email from dated March 23, 2009.

-&lt;sup>10 See, email from to g, dated April 29, 2009.
+See, email from dated March 23, 2009.

-$^{11}$ See, ES&H Bates 002487 thru 002499.
+See, ES&H Bates 002487 thru 002499.

-&lt;sup>12 See, email, dated August 4, 2008, ES&H Bates number 002540.
+See, email from of ES&H to detect the dated August 4, 2008 (ES&H Bates)

-&lt;sup>13 See, email, dated August 7, 2008, ES&H Bates number 002478.
+13 See, email, dated August 7, 2008, ES&H Bates number 002478 and Payment Authorization Form, dated